 About the Process

-Working with Graduate Studies, you’ll send out a call for nominations to your faculty, students, and staff.
-Each nominee who is willing to serve will be asked to provide a CV and a one-page statement describing their experience and vision for the group.
-Your faculty, students, and staff will be able to view and provide comments on each nominee.
-Finally, you’ll provide a letter to Graduate Studies summarizing the process and describing the fitness of each nominee for the position.
-In the letter, you may also provide a recommendation indicating your preferred candidate and specifying the reasons for that preference.
-More information on your duties and templates for each stage are included in Steps 1-6 below.
+Working with Graduate Studies, you will send out a call for nominations to your faculty, students, and staff.
+You will ask each nominee who is willing to serve to provide a CV and a one-page statement describing their experience and vision for the Group/DE.
+Your faculty, students, and staff will have the opportunity to review each nominee’s CV and statement and provide a comment on their nomination.

-For Designated Emphases, the Vice Provost and Dean of Graduate Studies will confirm the appointment based on the recommendation of the AD-GP & Chair of Graduate Council and the documents you provide.
+For Designated Emphases, the VP&D of Graduate Studies confirms the appointment based on the nominee’s materials and the recommendation of the AD-GP and Chair of Graduate Council.

 - Step 1: Actively Foster Interest and Encourage Participation in the Process

-Actively foster interest and encourage participation in the process by connecting with your Graduate Group/DE faculty and the Graduate Program Coordinator (GPC) to see who might be interested in the role, and consider who could help you with leading this process.
+Actively foster interest and encourage participation in the process by connecting with your Graduate Group/DE faculty and Graduate Program Coordinator (GPC) to see who might be interested in the role, and consider who could help you with leading this process.

-As you begin to gauge interest, familiarize yourself with the Chair Nominations process by reviewing Steps 2-6.
-If you have questions after reviewing this guide, reach out to the Graduate Program Analyst, Ruby Bal (rbal@ucdavis.edu), or attend Office Hours on Thursdays from 11am-12pm throughout winter and spring quarters via Zoom if you’d like to chat about the process.
+As you begin to assess interest, familiarize yourself with the nomination process by reviewing Steps 2-6.
+If you have questions after reviewing this guide, reach out to the Graduate Program Analyst, Ruby Bal (rbal@ucdavis.edu), or attend Office Hours throughout winter and spring quarters via Zoom if you’d like to chat about the process.- Step 2: Identify the Nomination Committee and Submit the Committee Roster to Graduate Studies

 • If your Group/DE's Executive Committee is elected, they may serve as the Nomination Committee.